 - provides the required documentation in a timely fashion (see sections II.
 F. and G.).

-Job-Related.
-To qualify for tuition support, the course must be job-related.
-For purposes of this SPG, a job-related course is a course that meets any of the following requirements:
+To qualify for tuition support, the course must be job-related or related to career opportunities within any area of the University of Michigan, including Michigan Medicine.
+A course qualifies if it meets any of the following requirements:

 - will contribute toward enhanced performance in the staff member’s present position, for example by updating and improving knowledge and skills that will enable the staff member to more effectively perform his or her current duties